-WHEREAS,and desires for the to provide WHEREAS, the described; and is duly qualified and a able to render the services as hereinafter WHEREAS, the desires t o provide the with s erv vices, NOW THEREFORE, in consideration hereof, the parties hereto agree as follows: Term of Agreement: Th , with two (2) one e term of the agreement sha year renewals on a year-to- all be from through year basis by mutual agreement.
-Service to be Provided (Describe work to be perfo rmed in detail).
-Compensation : provided), which will com the first of each month (\$ mence and end for (describe serv d Payment will be vices to be a made on Assignment: Neither the nor any interest therein, nor claim there under, shall be assigned or transferred by the unless expressly authorized in writing by the Director of Purchasing of and the Director of No such assignment or transfer shall relieve the from its obligations and liabilities under the Agreement.
-Binding: The parties agree that this Agreement shall be binding upon the and upon, its partners, successors, executors, and administrators.
-Compliance : FERPA, NCAA, and othe apply. is required to o r relevant state and federal comply with all OSHA, EPA, AD standards, codes, and regulation)A, HIPAA, is that may Default: In case of defau ult by, reserves the right to hold the responsible for any actual expenses incurred.
+WHEREAS,and desires for the to prov ide WHEREAS, the described; and is duly qualified and a able to render the se ervices as hereinafter WHEREAS, the desires to provide the with s ervices, NOW THEREFORE, in c onsideration hereof, the par ties hereto agree as f ollows: ne term of the agreement sha -year renewals on a year-to- Service to be Provided : (Describe work to be perfo ormed in detail). will be paid a total of \$ and end mence and end 5/month). assigned or transferred b Director of Purchasing of transfer shall relieve the e nor any interes by the unless f and the Directo from its obligati expressly authorize or of No ions and liabilities unc d in writing by the such assignment or ler the Agreement. ree that this Agreement sha ers, successors, executors, a and is required to o er relevant state and federal Default: In case of defa ult by, reserves the ri ght to hold the responsible for any actual expenses incurred.